 Legislation committees inquire into and report upon the government’s budget proposals (estimates of expenditures) referred to them by the Senate.
 These estimates are contained in the main appropriation bills introduced into Parliament as part of the Budget in May (budget estimates), and in the additional appropriation bills introduced in February (additional estimates).

 Public hearings are held at which the relevant Senate ministers, together with senior officials from the organisations whose estimates are being examined, appear before the committees to explain expenditure proposals and to answer questions concerning the effectiveness and efficiency of various programs.
-An observer from the Department of Finance and Deregulation also attends each committee hearing.
+An observer from the Department of Finance also attends each committee hearing.